Attachment and Mental Health: Understanding Attachment Disorders

 When they say, “I hate you, don’t leave me,” understanding what is going on in their head at the time is difficult.
 It is understandable if you want to get some space when they are talking to you this way.
 Do your best to not walk away or tell them that you are available, but not at this very moment.
 However, even though your partner clearly needs help, do not push the issue right away if they are not ready to admit it.
 They cannot change without wanting to, but you can talk to a therapist yourself about what to do in this confusing relationship.

 Trying to deal with your partner’s constant mood swings, paranoia, and accusations can be exhausting.
 Maybe there were signs that this may be a problem early in the relationship.
-You may have thought it was sweet when your loved one got jealous of your coworker when they complimented you or maybe when they wanted to be with you all the time.
+You may have thought it was sweet when your loved one got jealous of your coworker’s compliment or maybe when they wanted to be with you all the time.
 It may have been cute to see her pouting when you wanted to go out with your friends after work.
-In fact, early in the relationship, you probably encouraged it because everything was new, and you wanted to be with them all the time too.
+In fact, early in the relationship, you probably encouraged it.
+Everything was new, and you wanted to be with them all the time, too.
 But enough is enough, right?
 You cannot be expected to stay home forever or take them with you everywhere.

 Attachment styles explained

-According the American Psychological Association, attachment is the emotional bond that develops between an infant and their parent figure or caregiver reflected by a calmness when in the presence of their primary caregiver.
-When this bond is not securely attached, a child may development an attachment disorder.
-There are , three of which reflect an insecure attachment that occurred during infancy or childhood and can lead to unhealthy relationship behaviors in adulthood.
+According to the American Psychological Association, attachment is the emotional bond that develops between an infant and their parent figure or caregiver, reflected by calmness when in the presence of their primary caregiver.
+When this bond is not securely attached, a child may develop an attachment disorder.
+There are three of which reflect an insecure attachment that occurred during infancy or childhood and can lead to unhealthy relationship behaviors in adulthood.
 These attachment styles are often called by different names depending on which psychological theorist is writing about them.
 For this article, we will refer to these styles as follows:

-The three unhealthy styles, ambivalent attachment style, avoidant attachment style, and disorganized attachment style can be confusing no matter which side of the relationship you are on.
-If your partner has of these three attachment styles, your relationship probably has gone through drama, breakups, and reunifications.
+The three unhealthy styles, ambivalent attachment style, avoidant attachment style, and disorganized attachment style, can be confusing no matter which side of the relationship you are on.
+If your partner has one of these three attachment styles, your relationship has likely gone through drama, breakups, and reunifications.
 Let’s look at the four attachment styles more closely.

 Autonomous attachment style

-Adults with this style of connection were securely attached to their caregivers and did not experience an event (or series of events) that caused them to fear losing an attachment or confusing message growing up.
-Often referred to as secure attachment, autonomous attachment means that you are comfortable with who you are and with your relationships..
-You do not have any issues getting close to someone and do not mind when others depend on you.
-Being alone is not a problem for you either as you have healthy self-esteem and do not worry whether others will reject you.
-You trust others and have long-lasting healthy relationships.
+Adults with this style of connection were securely attached to their caregivers and did not experience an event (or series of events) that caused them to fear losing an attachment or confusing messages growing up.
+Often referred to as secure attachment, autonomous attachment means that you are comfortable with who you are and with your relationships.
+You have no issues getting close to someone and do not mind when others depend on you.
+Being alone is not a problem for you either, as you have healthy self-esteem and do not worry whether others will reject you.
+You trust others and have long-lasting, healthy relationships.

 Ambivalent attachment style